 Please be aware that these regulations may change from time to time.

 - SQA Highers: AAAAB by end of S5 and BB at Advanced Higher.

 - A Levels: AAA.

-- SQA Highers: AAAAB by the end of S5, to include Chemistry and two of Biology, Mathematics or Physics.
-For some applicants this subject combination at S5 Higher is neither possible nor appropriate.
+- SQA: Highers: Chemistry and two from Biology, Mathematics or Physics.
+Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
+For some applicants this subject combination is not possible at S5.
 Students who meet the grade requirements in S5 but are missing one or more sciences may take the missing subject(s) in S6.
 Human Biology may replace Biology.
-National 5s: B grades in Biology, Chemistry, English and Mathematics.
-SQA Advanced Highers: We encourage the study of at least two subjects at Advanced Higher level in S6 and one further subject at Higher or above.
-The subjects of greatest relevance to a medical programme are Chemistry and Biology.
-Offers are usually conditional on S6 performance.
+National 5s: Biology, Chemistry, English and Mathematics at B. Offers are conditional on S6 performance.

 No special concessions are made for mature, non-graduate applicants.
-In view of the competition for places, all applications must have achieved the same minimum academic requirements as school-leaving applicants within the three-year period prior to the date of application.
-Mature non-graduate applicants are able to send one additional reference by the application deadline, should they wish to
+In view of the competition for places, all applications must have achieved the same academic requirements as school-leaving applicants within the three-year period prior to the programme start date.
+Mature non-graduate applicants are able to send one additional reference by the application deadline, should they wish to.

 Other entry qualifications

 All International and EU applicants, whose first language is not English, must sit an English proficiency test prior to application.